 The following companies offer one-way truck and/or trailer rental, both between cities and from one state to another; we’ve listed the companies starting with the best overall options:

-- Available vehicles: Cargo trailers ranging from four feet by eight feet to six feet by 12 feet; car and motorcycle trailers; moving trucks from 10 feet to 26 feet; utility trailers are five feet by nine feet
+- Available vehicles: Cargo trailers ranging from four feet by eight feet to six feet by 12 feet; car and motorcycle trailers; moving trucks from 10 feet to 26 feet; utility trailers range from four feet by seven feet to six feet by 12 feet.

 - Requirements: Renters must be 16 years of age or older for trailers and 18 or older for trucks.
 U-Haul requires a valid driver’s license for all rentals.
 For trailers, your vehicle must have a receiver hitch, ball mount, and ball, plus proper lighting connections.
 Your car’s towing capability and your hitch system’s weight rating will determine which trailers you are eligible to rent.